PravinKunasegran/az-game/PART2.md

 2. Rows and Collumns Bugs
 - Has problem identify input between rows and Collumns - Bugs is fixed
 3. Multiple Crash
 - It appears that we encountered numerous crashes in the VScode Terminal, which were later attributed to the time lapse between the input and output periods.
-The issue was resolved by allowing a 10 to 15 second interval between each input and output operation.
+The issue was resolved by allowing a 3 to 5 second interval between each input and output operation.

+## Disclaimer!!

+This is a disclaimer to notify users that they should allow a time interval of at least 3 to 5 seconds for every input and output process to be completed.
+Failure to do so may lead to immediate crashing of the execution file.